 Remove the brisket to a platter and surround it with the vegetables.
 Sprinkle with fresh chopped parsley, if desired.

-- Flat cut corned beef or point cut?
-The point cut brisket has a pointed end.
+- The point-cut brisket has a pointed end.
 It is a fatty cut, making it very juicy, and it comes apart in shreds.
-The flat cut brisket is leaner throughout with a layer of fat on the bottom to keep the meat moist.
+The flat-cut brisket is leaner throughout with a layer of fat on the bottom to keep the meat moist.
 If you want a cut you can cut into neat slices, choose the flat cut.